The Country Store is open for special site events and group tours by appointment.

 3775 North Custer Road, Monroe

-Raisin.
-The main building, built in 1789 by Utreau Navarre, is the oldest wooden residence still
+the River Raisin.
+The main building, built in 1789 by Utreau Navarre, is the oldest

-standing in the state.
-It is the most complete example of French-Canadian "piece-sur-piece"
+wooden residence still standing in the state.
+It is the most complete example of

-them!
-Buildings Open only for special museum events and group tours by appointment.
-Open
+found them!
+Buildings Open only for special museum events and group tours by

-with the Country Store this year for first Saturdays in June, July, August & September from
+appointment.
+Open with the Country Store this year for Friday and Saturday in June,

-Hewn logs showing the upright and horizontal placement for inner walls.
+Hewn logs showing the upright and horizontal placement for walls.

 EBY PIONEER LOG CABIN

-Monroe County Fairgrounds, South Custer Road (M-50) Maintained by the Monroe County Historical
+Located on the Monroe County Fairgrounds, South Custer Road

 The wood log cabin once stood in a field on Scheick and Stewart Roads in Raisinville